IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2019-02-19-february-challenge-appy-and-contest.md

 title:  "Code Chef February Challenge Div.
 2 2019 - Appy and Contest"
 date:   2018-10-18 11:50:00 +0800
 tags: [c++, competitive programming, codechef, math]
-published: false
+published: true
 ---

-Problem HMAPPY2 in the February Challenge 2019 Code Chef (Division 2) .
+Problem HMAPPY2 in the February Challenge 2019 Code Chef (Division 2) basically required finding the number of integers between 1 and N that are divisible by an integer A and not divisible by an integer B or divisible by B and not divisible by A. If the number was found to be more than K we output "Win", if not "Lose".
+There are T test cases.

-Given the below constraints, the program can loop through all integers from 1 to N, counting the number of integers that are either divisible by A and not B or B and not A.
+Given the below constraints, the program can loop through all integers from 1 to N.

 * 1 ≤ T ≤ 15
 * 1 ≤ K ≤ N ≤ 10^6